couchbase/couchbase-ruby-client/README.markdown

     $ brew install https://raw.github.com/couchbase/homebrew/preview/Library/Formula/libcouchbase.rb

+If you are experiencing issues with installing using the OS included ruby, the most likely reason is that architecture of libcouchbase and your ruby do not match (e.g. one component is fat binary while another is not).
+The best fix depends on the details of the components.
+If you are using the system ruby on Mac OS X (which contains both 32-bit and 64-bit code), you need to install libcouchbase using the `--universal`
+option:

+    $ brew install --universal libcouchbase

-If you are experience issues with installing using system ruby, you might try to use [rbenv][rbenv], and install couchbase there.
-Here are the steps:
+Another approach might be to try to use [rbenv][rbenv], install 64-bit only ruby and compile couchbase ruby gem there there.
+Here are the
+steps:

     $ brew install rbenv ruby-build